venkata-pavani/venkata-pavani/README.md

 ## ⚡ Fun fact: ...

-Eeven today, I do enjoy reading Calvin and Hobbes 😛
+Even today, I do enjoy reading Calvin and Hobbes 😛

 ### 🤝 Connect with me: